gitouni/Targetless-LiDAR-camera-calibration/README.md

 <details>
  <summary> Modification on other args</summary>

- * step: use 1 pcd file among every `step` files.
+ * step: use 1 pcd file per `step` files.
 Please change this argument carfully, as the pcd poses should keep consistent with the numebr of camera poses.
  * pose_graph: the name of the resultant PoseGraph.
 If you change this arg, please keep it constant in the following steps.
  * voxel_size: the downsampling voxel size.
 Smaller size leads to better registration performance as a pay for efficiency.
  * radius: radius to compute information matrix.
 A larger radius will consider a larger range of points into surface alignment.